22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-spei.en.md

 # SPEI Transfers

-With Mercado Pago's ----[mlb]---- Checkout Transparente,------------ ----[mla, mlm]---- Checkout API,------------ it is also possible to offer payments via SPEI Transfers, a service that allows payments to be made from any bank or financial institution using the CLABE (Standardized Banking Key).
+With Mercado Pago's ----[mlb]---- Checkout Transparente,------------ ----[mla, mlm]---- Checkout API,------------ it is also possible to offer payments via SPEI Transfers, a service that allows payments to be made from any bank or financial institution using the CLABE (_Clave Bancaria Estandarizada_).

 If you already [set up your environment](/developers/en/docs/checkout-api/development-environment) and want to offer payments with SPEI Transfer, follow the steps below.